-, Avg.
+Avg.
 Distance St. Dev.
 No.

 Primary Mode [km] distance observations

 Walk 0.68 1.00 27,891

 Bike 2.01 3.12 27,414

 Car Driver 12.17 21.85 77,142

 Car passenger 15.89 28.81 20,710

 Public 17.30 31.39 9,581

 Other 14.53 31.25 4,256

 Figure 1 shows the choice of transportation mode related to the distance between origin and destination.
 Mode choices are very different according to the distance, especially for shorter trips.

-When considering trips of a few kilometres, the order of the mode shares is obvious and the choice from approx. 8 km and exceeding is relatively stable.
-Car as driver is chosen by the majority, but at distances exceeding 40 km the car as passenger is also rather high.
+When considering trips of a few kilometres, the order of the mode shares is obvious and the choice from approx. 8-40 km is relatively stable.
+Exceeding 40 km the car driver share drops in favour of the car passenger share.
+Car as driver is chosen by the majority, but at distances exceeding 40 km the car as passenger is also rather high indicating that more people travel together at long distances.
 Even though the share of car trips as drivers and passengers are alike, it does not mean that all car drivers have a passenger in the car.
 Often when people have passengers in the car, they have more than one and in most cars it is possible to transport 3-4 people as passengers.
 The longest trips are often leisure and holiday trips having a higher number of people travelling together.